 The purchase requisition should include, but not be limited to the following:

-Specific procedures related to entering and approving purchase requisitions in the Tigerbuy system are available in the BF Guide to Purchasing Goods and Services and the Tigerbuy Program Guide.
+Specific procedures related to entering and approving purchase requisitions in the Tigerbuy system are available in the BF Guide to Purchasing Goods and Services and the Tigerbuy Training Materials.
 The Request for B&F System Access form, along with user training and other finance information is available within the Finance Program Guide.

 |Additional Purchasing Methods|